llbranco/PPLGPwn/README.md

 [Kotaku](https://kotaku.com/ps4-playstation-4-jailbreak-hack-lg-smart-tv-method-1851485229)

 # Plans
-- better sh installer, web installer or usb installer (need a lot of research)
+- better sh installer, web installer or
+- ~~usb installer~~ (DONE)
 - an option on the installer to choose between: "Start on boot", "web server", "mapped key on your remote" or "manual start"
 - Notifications on your tv on/off (config on install)
-- Route TV WiFi to PS4 ( 10% done )
+- Route TV WiFi to PS4 ( 75% done, but still unstable... it's not here coz it may brick your tv )
-- option to choose between: GoldHen, VTX-Hen and/or GoldHen Lite
+- ~~option to choose between: GoldHen, VTX-Hen and/or GoldHen Lite (done)~~

 # NOTES
 **!!
 This exploit is made for LG TV's or Fox TV's with the armv7/aarch64 architecture, I'm not sure if it works on other architectures or brands !!**